ruthchy/llm-generalization-program-synthesis/synthetic_data/README.md

   - `_4_logo_graphic_generator_v1.py`: First version of the graphic generator.
   - `_4_logo_graphic_generator_v2.py`: Second version of the graphic generator.
   - `_5_ascii_processor.py`: Processes images into ASCII art representations.
+  - `_6_sem_length.py`: Calculates semantic length of programs (unrolled pogram length).
-  - `_6_length.py`: Calculates syntactic length of programs.
+  - `_6_syn_length.py`: Calculates syntactic length of programs (rolled program length).

 - **Utility Scripts**
+  - `pyturtle_adapt_ascii.py`: The scirpt can be used in two ways:
-  - `pyturtle_adapt_ascii.py`: Transforms datasets with ASCII-Art columns to include Image columns instead.
+    1. To transforms datasets with ASCII-Art columns to include Image columns instead.
+By setting: create_dataset_with_image_column = True
+    2. To apply a ASCII-Art transformation to Image column By setting: apply_ascii_transformation = False
   - `__parser_pyturtle_pc.py`: Parser for working with PyTurtle for image generation.
   - `__adapt_ascii_processor.py`: Applies adaptive ASCII transformation.
   - `__dataset_direction_modifier.py`: Modifies a percentage of programs to use right() instead of left() (or vice versa).